 Florida Department of Veteran's Affairs Scholarships

 Florida provides scholarship opportunities for dependent children and spouses of veterans who died from a service-connected disability or who are 100 percent service-conected permanent and total disabled veterans through the Scholarships for Children and Spouses of Deceased or Disabled Veterans program.
+The veteran must have been a Florida resident at least 12 months prior to receiving the 100% permanent and total disabiility rating.
+If the student is awarded the scholarship, the State will pay the school directly for the tuition and fees.
 Visit www.floridastudentfinancialaid.org or call toll free (888) 827-2004 for more information.

 Steps to Apply: